School Emergency Procedures

 In addition, we will use our BrightArrow phone and text notification system to contact parents and guardians with updates and information in as timely a manner as possible.
 Please make sure your emergency contact information is always up to date at your child's school.

 - Do not call or go to the school.
-In an emergency, onsite staff are focused solely on getting everyone to a safe location.
-Showing up to the site can create unnecessary traffic, preventing emergency vehicles from responding quickly, and may also put you in danger.
+In an emergency, onsite staff is focused solely on getting everyone to a safe location.
+Showing up to the site can create unnecessary traffic, prevent emergency vehicles from responding quickly, and may also put you in danger.

 - Familiarize yourself with the terms used during emergency situations:

 - Soft Lockdown: Used to secure the building from a potential threat outside the building, such as when an unauthorized person is loitering on school grounds or when there is criminal activity in the neighborhood.
 Exterior doors are locked, but normal activities continue inside the building.